 To many, it's paradise.
 Hawai‘i is a wonderland of natural beauty.
 But look a little closer, and you'll discover that no place on Earth is home to more bird species under threat of extinction.
 In fact, Hawai‘i is the bird extinction capital of the world.

-Since humans arrived, 71 of 113 bird species found nowhere else have become extinct on Hawai'i.
-Thirty-three of Hawai‘i's remaining 42 endemic birds are listed under the Endangered Species Act; ten of those have not been seen for decades and are likely extinct.
+Since humans arrived, 95 of 142 bird species found nowhere else have become extinct on Hawai'i.
+Thirty-three of Hawai‘i's remaining 44 endemic birds are listed under the Endangered Species Act; 11 of those have not been seen for decades and are likely extinct.

 While some groups have given up on Hawai‘i as a lost cause, American Bird Conservancy stands firm.
-We maintain our long-term commitment to protect the remaining critical habitat for native Hawaiian birds.
+We maintain our long-term commitment to protect the remaining crucial for native Hawaiian birds.

 Across the Hawaiian islands, good fences make good bird conservation by creating sanctuaries where rare species can safely breed.
-A predator-proof fence supported by ABC safeguards six acres within Kilauea Point National Wildlife Refuge on Kaua’i, providing a safe habitat for new populations of seabirds like Hawaiian Petrel and Newell’s Shearwater.
+A predator-proof fence supported by ABC safeguards six acres within Kīlauea Point National Wildlife Refuge on Kaua’i, providing a safe habitat for new populations of seabirds like Hawaiian Petrel (‘Ua‘u) and Newell’s Shearwater (‘A‘o).
 (Photo: Jessica Behnke) Read more.